captaineywick/Data-Analysis-Portfolio/Python/Real Estate/README.md

 Within this folder lies a project centered around data analysis and machine learning, with a specific focus on the condominium real estate sector in the Philippines.
 ## Files

-- `Real Estate PH.ipynb`: This Jupyter notebook conducts data cleaning and transformation for analysis and machine learning purposes.
+- `Philippine Condo Price Forecast.ipynb`: This Jupyter notebook conducts data cleaning and transformation for analysis and machine learning purposes.

 ## Objective